‘Urbanizing the suburbs’ goes big

 This trend has been underway for some time—Retrofitting Suburbia (2008) introduced the topic and Reshaping Metropolitan America (2013) explored the demographic changes.
 Suburban Remix updates the story in a way that will be easy for nonprofessional public officials in suburban cities and towns to understand.

-This trend is gaining steam due to the aging of the suburban population—combined with the strong preference for walkable places from educated millennials (those without college degrees still choose conventional suburbs).
+This trend is gaining steam due to the aging of the suburban population—combined with the strong preference for walkable places from college-educated millennials (those without college degrees still choose conventional suburbs).
 Businesses, especially tech firms, are following the young professionals to urban centers.
 In a nationwide survey, 83 percent of firms said they would prefer to locate office space in walkable urban centers rather than single-use office or industrial parks.
 Smart suburban leaders have figured out they must adapt or wither economically, according to the authors.

 Most of the case studies cover large-scale commercial development in relatively wealthy suburbs.
 Suburban Remix has less to say about small-scale interventions by developers and towns with limited capital—instead focusing on redevelopment of the kind of suburbs that boomed in the late 20th Century.